 Keating, a long-time critic of LDI, believes that the use of leverage in this context is questionable from a legal point of view.
 “What is going on in liability-driven investment is illegal.
 “Most schemes are borrowing, and borrowing is simply not allowed for these purposes,” he adds.
-“Section 5 of the Pension Schemes Act is absolutely clear.
-Schemes might be using repos but they are in my opinion not a derivative but a device for borrowing and should therefore not be permitted under the Pension Schemes Act.”
+“Section 5 of the Occupational Pension Schemes (Investment) Regulations 2005 is absolutely clear.
+Schemes might be using repos but they are in my opinion not a derivative but a device for borrowing and should therefore not be permitted under the Regulations.”

-Keating, argues that repos are a form of borrowing and should be considered illegal under the Pension Schemes Act.
+Keating, argues that repos are a form of borrowing and should be considered illegal under the Investment Regulations.
 He says that trustees could even be in breach of their statutory restrictions on the use of derivatives and in some cases on their use of borrowing.

 The Pensions Regulator takes a different view.
 Whilst being aware of the use of leverage, it advises trustees to look out for any changes to the investment risks they expose themselves to.
 A spokesperson for TPR said that it was keeping an eye on a potential increase of leverage but as of late June, it had not seen any evidence of this across LDI portfolios.

 TPR also recommends that schemes that are having to increase leverage will put in place a liquidity waterfall structure for their collateral requirements with support from their advisers.